bdav-dev/kdm-finder/README.md

 ## Known Issues
 - The application windows don't appear in the middle of the screen on Linux when using Wayland
+- Changing the OS theme (from light to dark mode or vice versa) requires a restart of the application to avoid color issues